 In Professor Xavier's Days of Future Past timeline Rogue is sadly dead, and her once upon a time good friend Domino is second-head to the future X-Men.
 It is rumored that her friendship and death, are what led Domino to join Bishop and the others, becoming Days of Future Past's Future X-Men.

-In the X-Men anime show she makes a cameo appearance.
+In the X-Men anime show, she makes a cameo appearance in the final episode.
 She is shown to be with Colossus trying to keep civilians safe from the apparent end of the world that's due to Xavier's son, Takeo, who is unable to control his reality-altering powers.
 When the situation is assessed, Rogue and Piotr are spotted playing with children.

 Rogue is played by Oscar winner Anna Paquin in X-Men, X-2: X-Men United, and X-Men: The Last Stand.
 In the first film she is the target of Magneto who wants to use her to power his mutating device.
 She becomes close friends with Wolverine and develops a relationship with Iceman.
 In the second film, she has greater control of her power and can kiss Iceman for a few seconds, but any longer causes him pain.
 The third film shows her becoming jealous of Bobby and Kitty Pryde, who can touch without restrictions.
 In the end, she takes the mutant "cure" and becomes powerless, but after the credits a scene hints that the cure is not permanent.